 $240k over 2 years ($120K/year for 2 years); requires at least 40% of the scholar’s time (Note: Awards will be given to organizations, not to individuals.)

-It is expected that the award will cover a percentage of the scholar’s salary to garner 40% of his/her time.
+It is expected that the award will cover a percentage of the scholar’s salary to help cover 40% of their time.
 Additionally, funds can be used toward a portion of a research assistant/coordinator/patient navigator salary; activities such travel and registration for presentations, publications, and other trainings for career development; and a limited amount for biostatistical support, and patient recruitment/retention activities.
-Funds should not otherwise be used or any study activities.
+Funds should not otherwise be used for any study activities.
 If funds are used for indirect costs, the amount cannot exceed $10,000 per year.

 Mentoring